EndCod3r/medal-tools/README.md

 ### Download Zip:

-Go to the [release page](https://github.com/EndCod3r/medal-tools/releases/latest) and open the assets drop down and download the `Source code (zip)` and extract that once it's done.
+Go to the [releases](https://github.com/EndCod3r/medal-tools/releases/latest), and open the Assets drop down, and download the `Source code (zip).` Extract it once it's done.

 ## How to use:

-Make sure you have [Python](https://www.python.org/downloads/) installed and make sure to select Add Python to PATH while installing.
+Ensure you have [Python](https://www.python.org/downloads/) installed and select 'Add Python to PATH' during the installation process.

 Open a terminal in the medal-tools folder and run